textbrowser/glitch/README.md

 Program complex Arduino projects via visual diagrams.
 A visual compiler.
+An initial version is scheduled for release in late 2021!

 Qt 5.x is preferred.
 C++2011 is mandatory.